Matt Williams: National coaching plan must address recurrent World Cup failure

 Andy Farrell will be in charge of Ireland following Joe schmidt’s departure.
 Photograph: Dan Sheridan/Inpho

-Ireland and Italy are now the only two countries from the Six Nations and The Rugby Championship who have not made an RWC semi-final.
+Ireland and Italy are now the only two countries from the Six Nations and The Rugby Championship who have not made a Rugby World Cup semi-final.

 It is time for Irish rugby to embark on a change of thinking surrounding the national team’s preparation for RWC 2023.
 As Einstein put it: “The significant problems we face cannot be solved at the same level of thinking we were at when we created them”.